 Often interpretation of these phenomena required the need for two classes of priests: askers (sa’ilu) and observer (baru), and also sometimes a lower class of ecstatic seer (mahhu) that was also associated with witchcraft.

-Each Mesopotamian city was home to a deity, who indwelt the human ruler.
+Each Mesopotamian city was home to a human-indwelt deity / ruler.
 All temples were located in cities, which by definition were walled, not only for defense but to corral human herds of workers to service the god/king.

-This kingly role is a clear parallel to Lucifer, defying God’s judgment on him – empowered by humanity’s efforts / energy on his behalf.
+This kingly role is a clear parallel to Satan’s defiance on God’s judgment on his clone father Lucifer.

 “Thou hast been in Eden the garden of God…upon the holy mountain of God…I will cast thee as profane out of the mountain of God:” (Ezekiel 28:13-16)